Li-Fi – Better, Faster, and Greener than Wi-Fi and Fiber CombinedDelia Hernandez

 How often have you attempted to access the Internet in an indoor enterprise environment only to find yourself staring at a screen with an incessant buffering symbol?
 Enterprise and retail locations such as restaurants, movie theaters, parking garages, or hospitals oftentimes provide spotty cellular reception due to the infrastructure barriers such as walls and ceilings.
 Li-Fi provides connectivity to users located directly below or across a light source providing an alternative means of connectivity in these types of environments.
 Li-Fi provides high-speed connectivity in environments where Wi-Fi is not optimal.

-But what happens when Li-Fi users are moving around from Li-Fi station to Li-Fi station?
+But what happens when Light Fidelity users are moving around from Li-Fi station to Li-Fi station?
 Li-Fi supports multi-point connections allowing a Li-Fi user to move across an area with many Li-Fi light fixtures without experiencing service interruptions.
-In similar fashion to wireless roaming, a mobile client device’s Internet session will get handed over to the nearest Li-Fi station without terminating it.
+In similar fashion to wireless roaming, a mobile client device’s Internet session will get handed over to the nearest station without terminating it.

 A Sustainable Alternative to Cellular Base Stations